CP-STA/contest-problems/divisible-by-both/statement.md

 In the first example, set of $i$ that satisfy the condition are $12$ and $24$.
 Hence the answer is $2$.

-In the second example, there's no $i$ that satisfy the condition whatsoever.
+In the second example, there's no $i$ that satisfies the condition whatsoever.
 Hence $0$.

 ## Constraints